The Best Alternative Bento Lunch Boxes in Canada

 With the Planet Box, you've got your bag and your tray already decided for you because no other bag fits that thing!
 If you are buying them separately, then you've got much more work to do!

 One Mom on my Facebook account told me her favourite alternative to the PlanetBox that was still in that bento style, but made from plastic are Goodbyns.
 While they might not be as fun or pretty or eco-friendly, they are much easier on the wallet.
 The most common all-in-one styles are the Bynto and the Hero.
-The best price I found on these was at Well.ca.
-If you got the Hero and an insulated bag, your total would come to $43.96 and you'd also get free shipping.
+I found the widest selection on these at Well.ca, starting at $17.99.

 Go Green is another bento-style lunch box, also in plastic, but it is BPA and all other bad things free.
 I do see that you can buy a replacement lid, which doesn't give me much confidence in the quality, but it does come with the box, the insulated lunch bag and a stainless steel water bottle for less than $50.
-Fenigo is the place I found it the cheapest, for $47.97 plus shipping.
+Fenigo has an impressive selection, with their Go Green Lunch Break Box going for about $30.
 If you are planning on spending $200 from this litter-less lunch store, you'll get free shipping.
-I do love the options for the exterior bag.
+I do love the options for the exterior bags!

 Bentology (Laptop Lunches)

 Formerly known as Laptop Lunches, Bentology is a bento-style box, but the containers that fit inside are all removable.
-Personally, this could be a godsend and a sin.
-Because the containers come out, there is a higher chance of loss.
-But, if they aren't lost they can be very handy for sending that little bit extra outside of the main lunch.
-They also allow your child to close the lid on the larger box to keep it fresh while eating what's inside the little box.
 These also look very easy to open for little fingers and may reduce spillage when there is two lids.
 I say may reduce because trust me, you'll have lots of days of wiping yogurt up that has spilled everywhere no matter what lunch kit you choose.
-The best price I found on these was from My Little Green Shop where they sell for $29.95, but using the coupon code AUG10, you get another 10% off.
-So for the box plus insulated bag, you'll pay $53.91.
-Buy two and you've got free shipping.
+These are available for less than $30 on Amazon.ca right now.

 Bargainmoosers, what bento-style box is your favourite?